MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/wpa-r-package.md

 ## Capabilities for analysts

 This R package is intended for use by analysts and data scientists who are intermediate-to-advanced users of R or Python.
-By using the wpa R package, an analyst can do the following:
+By using the _wpa R package_, an analyst can do the following:

 * **Run prebuilt analysis and visualizations** of Workplace Analytics data with the ability to make settings to use organizational data variables and maintain privacy thresholds.